A/Prof Patrick A Burr

 PhD CANDIDATE – TOKAMAK ENERGY SPONSORSHIP + TYREE SCHOLARSHIP

-I started my PhD in February 2021, focussing on the Radiation Damage and Shielding properties of materials for use in Nuclear Reactors.
-In particular, I am working on Tungsten Borides and how they evolve over time due to neutron and photon radiation in Nuclear Fusion reactors.
-I collaborate closely with Tokamak Energy Ltd, in developing and characterising these materials for use in their Spherical Tokamaks.
+Matthew started his PhD in 2021, focusing on the radiation damage and shielding properties of materials for use in nuclear reactors.
+In particular, he works on tungsten borides and how they evolve due to neutron and photon radiation in fusion reactors.
+He collaborates with Tokamak Energy, developing and characterising these materials for use in their spherical tokamaks.

-During my undergrad, I developed a method to calculate radiation damage in heterogeneous materials.
-This work is in the process of being patented.
-I graduated from UNSW in 2020 with a dual degree in Mechanical Engineering and Advanced Physics and was awarded the University Medal in both degrees.
+During Matthew’s undergrad, he developed a method to calculate radiation damage in heterogeneous materials - a method in the process of being patented.
+He graduated from UNSW in 2020 with a dual degree in Mechanical Engineering and Advanced Physics and was awarded the University Medal in both degrees.

 PhD CANDIDATE – SCIENTIA SCHOLARSHIP